dhurst78/PersonalTrading/README.md

 # PersonalTrading
-Track record of the live (net) performance of my personal trading account.
+Track record of the live (net) performance of my personal trading account (post 2024-01-01).

 Data is recorded as daily fractional changes in USD, using market closing prices, ie 0.1 = 10% change.